 Careful, BMW has only fine-tuned the 800 GS.
 Just a scalpel’s breath to refine the shoulders of the trail.
 They are much more feline, more elegant, just like the ‘duckbill’ which has frankly lost in thickness.
 Smoked flashing cabochons, new clutch and brake jars, redesigned dials, the transplant of new BMW commodos, the display of the fuel level and engine temperature finally in series – here are the main cosmetic changes.

 The engine did not know any change.
 This 798 cc parallel twin-cylinder still delivers its 85 horsepower with enthusiasm.
-However, he benefits from a new option: the possibility of being restricted to 48 horses, for the new European license.
+He does however benefit from a new option: the possibility of being restricted to 48 horses, for the new European license.
 Frame, chassis and brake are renewed, with the exception of the inverted fork, whose diameter goes from 45 to 43 mm.

 This is not where the F 800 GS ‘II’ stands out the most; it is at the level of safety and prevention.